Intellectual Property Strategy

 IP legal clinics are a win-win, enabling law students to learn more about IP, helping businesses get a sense of their IP needs and facilitating access to the profession that can provide quality IP advice.
 Funding will also help clinics obtain resources and tools to improve the quality of prior art searches.

-A new team of IP advisors
+A new team of IP experts

 A dedicated team of IP advisors will be assembled to work through existing federal programs to ensure that Government of Canada program officers have the knowledge and capacity to address IP issues and guide program recipients to improve their IP knowledge and savviness.
 These advisors will supplement, rather than replace, existing IP professionals.